shane-mason/FieldStation42/docs/HOMETV_ARCHITECTURE.md

 - `duration`: the scheduled duration of this item
 - `is_stream`, `content_type`, and `media_type`

+Guide display names are derived from NFO metadata when explicitly requested and otherwise from series/movie library paths.
+Container title tags are not treated as authoritative program identity.
+Conventional nested supplemental directories (`Extras`, `Featurettes`, `Trailers`, `Deleted Scenes`, and similar) are excluded from recursive feature scans; rebuilding the catalog and regenerating the schedule is required to remove previously scheduled extras.

 For a request at time `now`, Home TV selects the row satisfying `start_time <= now < end_time`.
 It then walks the ordered plan from the block start until it finds the item containing `now`.